Updated January 13, 2022

-Insurify lets new and seasoned homeowners alike compare home insurance quotes and save on their policy in a matter of minutes.
+Insurify lets new and seasoned homeowners alike compare home insurance quotes and save money on their policy in a matter of minutes.
 Unlock discounts and save on your annual premium with a real quote from a large or small homeowners insurance provider.
-Other home insurance comparison sites include Policygenius.
+Other home insurance comparison sites include Policygenius and Nerdwallet.

 Comparing home insurance quotes on Insurify saves you time, money, and stress.
-Entering the same personal information directly on several company or lead generation sites will leave you susceptible to unwelcome spam calls and emails.
+Entering the same personal information directly on a bunch of company or lead generation sites will leave you susceptible to unwelcome spam calls and emails.
 With Insurify, users can compare homeowners insurance quotes on one secure platform in mere minutes, and choose to buy the right policy for them online or over the phone.

 The cost of your homeowners insurance policy will vary based on multiple factors, especially the features of your dwelling and where you live.
 Nonetheless, some home insurance companies get uniformly high marks.
 Insurify’s official list of the best home insurance companies deems COUNTRY Financial, USAA, and Allstate the best home insurers of 2020.